InteropEHRate-project/m-r2db-e/README.md

 ## Installation Guide

-The process of integrating the `m-r2db-e` library is quite straightforward, as it is provided as a `war` file, and is hosted in the project's Nexus repository.
+The process of integrating the `m-r2db-e` library is quite straightforward, as it is provided as a `war` file, and is hosted in the project's GitHub organizational account.

 In case a gradle project is created, the following line needs to be inserted in the dependencies section of the build.gradle file:
 ```